marcusbaer/node-shopping-list-sms-service/README.md

 Running
 ------------------------------

-Usually register this service as a listener at smsd:
+Usually register this service as a listener at smsd and let smsd do the rest:

-	smsd --register="smsshopping"
+	$ smsd --register="smsshopping"
+	$ smsd

 Otherwise run on command line, if messages are available by smsd (messages.db file in your current directory is not empty or undefined):